Chain duality for categories over complexes: Introduction

 \section{Introduction}

 Kervaire and Milnor \cite{KM} developed and applied the new field of surgery to classify exotic smooth structures on spheres.
 Browder and Novikov independently extended and relativized the theory.
 Sullivan in his thesis \cite{Sullivan-thesis} investigated the obstruction theory for deforming a homotopy equivalence to a homeomorphism.
 In seminar notes \cite{Sullivan-Notes} written shortly after his thesis, Sullivan's Theorem 3 packaged this in what is now called the surgery exact sequence.
-The surgery exact sequence\footnote{We will be ahistorical and concentrate on topological manifolds; Kervaire-Milnor concentrated on smooth manifolds and Sullivan on PL-manifolds.} was extended to the nonsimply-connected case by Wall \cite{Wall}, valid for compact $n$-dimensional manifolds with $n \geq 5$,
+(We will be ahistorical and concentrate on topological manifolds; Kervaire-Milnor concentrated on smooth manifolds and Sullivan on PL-manifolds.
+The extension to topological manifolds is due to the deep work of Kirby and Siebenmann \cite{KS}.).
+It was extended to the nonsimply-connected case and to the case of compact manifolds by Wall \cite{Wall}.
+The surgery exact sequence for a closed $n$-dimensional manifold $X$ with $n \geq 5$ is